baasbox/docs/RestAPI/Users/users.rst

 -  **username**: the username of the user who wants to get the following user

 **Description**: This API returns a list of users that are followed by the user passed in parameter.
-The method returns in its data property an array filled with the user profiles representing its "friends".
-Each profile will contain the ``visibleByFriends`` data which would be otherwise protected.
+In its data property the method returns an array filled with the user profiles representing its friends.
+Each profile will contain the visibleByFriends data, which would be otherwise protected.

 **Returns**:

--  Code 200: (OK) response code if the operation is successfull Returns an empty collection instead of error 404 if elements not exist.
+-  Code 200: (OK) response code if the operation is successful Returns an empty collection instead of error 404 if elements do not exist.

 Get all followers
 -----------------